Akela-Chalumeau/Java-project/README.md

 The planets are from a certain distance from each other and produce a certain kind of spaceships, except the neutral.
 They are bigger than the spaceships.

 Rules : At the start of the game, each player (which can be an IA) possess one planet.
 They can launch a squadron of spaceships to an other planet in order to :
-- attack if the planet is controlled by an ennemi
+- attack if the planet is controlled by an enemy
 - invade a neutral planet
 - reinforce the army of the planet if the player controls both